mathigon/textbooks/content/chaos/content.md

 ::: column.grow

-In 1962, the mathematician [Edward Lorenz](bio:lorenz) was working at MIT, where he was developing computer simulations of the atmosphere, to predict the weather.
+In 1962, the mathematician [Edward Lorenz](bio:lorenz) was working at MIT, where he was developing computer simulations of the atmosphere to predict the weather.

 Lorenz had developed an algorithm that took current weather data like temperature, humidity and wind speed as inputs.
 It then calculated how these